JCSime/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+    The DOM represents the web document in HTML.
+By manipulating the DOM we are able to pull and put useful informetion for creating the document and it's content

 2. What is an event?
+    An event is a reaction to some type of input from a user
+        ex: click, drag, keydown, etc

 3. What is an event listener?
+    An event listener is waiting for an even to happen and then triggering some sort of action

 4. Why would we convert a NodeList into an Array?
+    We would convert it so that we can use array methods on it

 5. What is a component?
+    Component are reusable pieces of code that spit out html